Making The Right Choices For Your Future

 Designation of guardian — A designation of guardianship allows you to appoint someone to act as the guardian of your minor children.

-Disposition of remains — This allows you to ensure your remains are treated according to your wishes.
+Disposition of remains — This can ensure that your remains are treated according to your wishes.

 Supports and services — This is a less restrictive alternative to guardianship.

-All of these tools can help you prepare for an uncertain future.
-The future can be hard to predict and the smartest choice is to be fully prepared for any possibility.
-As part of a comprehensive estate plan, these tools can ensure that your wishes are known and that the people making decisions for you are the ones you choose.
+The future can be difficult to predict, and the smartest choice is to be fully prepared for any possibility.
+As part of a comprehensive estate plan, the tools discussed here can help ensure that your wishes are known and that the people making decisions for you are the ones you choose.

 50 Years Of Combined Experience | We Craft Effective Estate Plans

-At Doehring & Doehring, our firm understands the need for an estate plan to answer as many questions and to prepare for as many possible scenarios as possible.
-Our goal has always been to help our clients by providing estate plans that serve all of their needs.
+At Doehring & Doehring, we understand the need for an estate plan to answer as many questions and to prepare for as many possible scenarios as possible.
+Our goal has always been to help our clients create comprehensive estate plans.

-With almost 50 years of combined estate planning experience, we can help you make the right choices about how to round out your estate plan.
-Powers of attorney and other legal documents can help give you peace of mind — and some control over your future.
+With nearly 50 years of combined estate planning experience, we can help you make the right choices about how to round out your estate plan.
+Powers of attorney and other legal documents can help give you peace of mind — and more control over the future of your estate.

 Get Started With Your Power Of Attorney And Advance Directives

-Powers of attorney, advance directives and other documents can clearly communicate your wishes and whom you trust to make decisions for you.
+Powers of attorney, advance directives and other documents can clearly communicate your wishes.
 Turn to Doehring & Doehring for the experienced estate planning help you need.
-To schedule a complimentary initial consultation, call our Houston location at 866-456-2361 or contact us online.
+To schedule a complimentary initial consultation, call our Houston office at 866-456-2361 or contact us online.